jdeames/www.jdeames.com/stories.md

           <li>A skilled cosmetician can't hold a job because her compulsive truth-telling leaves her persona non grata.
 She lands a perfect job with a funeral home where the clients don't talk back.</li>
           </ul>
           </li>
-          <li><em>Spectacular Grit, 1-hour, drama.</em>
+          <li><em>Reckless Joy, 1-hour, drama.</em>
           <ul class="desc-list">A district attorney's post-traumatic stress jeopardizes both her marriage and her re-election campaign.
-When a young thoroughbred is left in her care, she finds a new purpose for her life.</li>
+When a young thoroughbred is left in her care, she begins to heal, and finds a new purpose for her life.</li>
           </ul>
           </li>
           </ul>